fserb/canvas2D/spec/display-list-object.md

 ### Drawing and updating a Canvas with a DLO

-A `2dRetained` context can draw a DLO directly:
+A Canvas `2dRetained` context can draw a DLO directly:

 ```js
 ctx.drawDisplayList(dlo);